Strikoder/DS-ML-DL/README.md

-# Welcome to my data science, Machine learning & Deep learning repo, make yourself at home ^^
+# Welcome to my data science, Machine learning & Deep learning repo, make yourself at home ^^ (Not relevant anymore)

 ## You can either take a look at [my all projects](https://github.com/Strikoder/Data-Science/tree/main/Projects)
 ## OR